Basics

 What is qualitative data?

-Qualitative data is any unstructured or unorganized data that is difficult to define statistically or numerically.
+Qualitative research methods collect unstructured or unorganized data that is often difficult to define statistically or numerically.
 There are many uses for collecting and analyzing qualitative data, such as understanding social phenomena, gathering people's opinions on various subjects, and building evidence for recommendations.
+Ultimately, researchers will need to organize and categorize qualitative data in order to perform qualitative data analysis.

 Why collect qualitative data?

 Qualitative and quantitative data are almost always juxtaposed against each other.
-Quantitative data contributes to statistical analysis, while qualitative data contextualizes a phenomenon.
+Data generated from quantitative research lends itself to statistical analysis, while qualitative data contextualizes a concept or phenomenon by describing its constituent elements.

 Where is qualitative data used?

-Anthropologists, professionals engaged in health services research, and market researchers collect and analyze qualitative data.
-While the data collection method in each field may differ, fields that commonly employ qualitative research have research questions that an analysis of numerical data cannot easily answer.
+Many different kinds of researchers, such as anthropologists, professionals engaged in health services research, and market researchers, collect and analyze qualitative data.
+While the method of collecting data in each area may differ, fields that commonly utilize qualitative data have research questions that an analysis of numerical data cannot easily answer.

 Advantages and disadvantages of qualitative data